amontaywelch/nyc_congestion_quasi_analysis/README.md

 This analysis aims to understand the initial impact of New York City's newly implemented "congestion fee" within the city's ridesharing landscape, with a focus on the Central Business District and its surrounding boroughs.
-By doing this, ridesharing companies such as Uber and Lyft can take these trends to better position drivers, adjust pricing strategy, and most importantly, retain the existing customer base.
+By doing this, high-volume ridesharing companies such as Uber and Lyft can take these trends to better position drivers, adjust pricing strategy, and most importantly, retain the existing customer base.